YH-Chen1225/EPP_Final/README.md

 ## How to operate this project
 ### Preparation before running this project:
-If you do not have Ananconda, Git and LaTex,
+If you do not have Ananconda, Git or LaTex,
 <br> please download and install it at first.
 <br> Link: [Anaconda](https://www.anaconda.com/) and [Git](https://git-scm.com/) and [LaTex](https://www.latex-project.org/get/#ctan)